kunalbhagawati/take_home_assignment_skeleton/Readme.md

 Backend:
 - We should be able to add new "containers".
 - Containers can hold other containers.
-- If a container can hold other containers, it should not be able to hold inventory i.e. **either a container can hold other containers inside or it can hold inventory**.
+- If a container can hold other containers, it should not be able to hold inventory i.e. **at any given moment, a container can either hold other containers inside or it can hold inventory**.
 - We can delete a container **if it does not hold any inventory or containers** i.e it is empty.
 - We can move a container to another container **if the other container is empty, or is holding another container only (it does not hold inventory).**.
 - We can move move inventory to another container **if the other container is empty, or it's holding other inventory only**.